 Still, there remain many skeptics.
 The most forceful argument against nominal output targeting is based simply on a view that the timing of real output and inflation responses to monetary policy actions are quite different, with the effects on output showing up much sooner than those on inflation.
-This view of the monetary transmission mechanism is common among both academics (using structural and atheoretical methods) as well as policymakers (e.g., Bank of England, 1999).
+This view of the monetary transmission mechanism is common among both academics (using structural and atheoretical methods) and policy makers (Bank of England, 1999).
 Unfortunately, a policy rule that reacts to nominal output necessarily responds in an identical fashion to fluctuations in real output growth and inflation and so does not perform well with such asynchronous monetary transmission lags.
-Notably, Ball (1999) and Svensson (1999a) show that in a simple backward-looking aggregate demand and supply model where monetary policy affects output with a shorter lag than inflation, nominal output targeting leads to dynamic instability, that is, infinite variances for output and inflation.
+Notably, Ball (1999) and Svensson (1999a) show that, in a simple backward-looking aggregate demand and supply model, where monetary policy affects output with a shorter lag than inflation, nominal output targeting leads to dynamic instability, that is, infinite variances for output and inflation.

 However, this argument has not gone unchallenged.
-In particular, McCallum (1997) notes that the Ball-Svensson result does not generalize to certain macroeconomic models; specifically, he criticizes their inflation specification, which depends only on realizations of past inflation rather than expectations of future inflation.
-McCallum finds that nominal output targeting is not de-stabilizing in a simple theoretical, forward-looking, rational expectations model, so uncertainty about the dynamics of the economy may allow one to favor nominal output targeting.
+In particular, McCallum (1997) notes that the Ball-Svensson result does not generalise to certain macroeconomic models; specifically, he criticises their inflation specification, which depends only on realisations of past inflation rather than expectations of future inflation.
+McCallum finds that nominal output targeting is not destabilising in a simple theoretical, forward-looking, rational expectations model, so uncertainty about the dynamics of the economy may allow one to favour nominal output targeting.

 To resolve these various questions about the desirability of nominal output rules for monetary policy, this paper explores the performance of such rules allowing for both uncertainty about the real-time output gap and uncertainty about the appropriate model.
-This investigation is conducted using a "New Keynesian" model of output and inflation, which is introduced in the next section.
-In the past decade, a broad consensus has emerged in macroeconomics that such a model provides a useful framework for analyzing monetary policy.2 In particular, this specification generalizes and nests the models used by Ball (1999), McCallum(1997), and Svensson (1999a).
+This investigation is conducted using a 'New Keynesian' model of output and inflation, as introduced in the next section.
+In the past decade, a broad consensus has emerged in macroeconomics that such a model provides a useful framework for analysing monetary policy.
+In particular, this specification generalises and nests the models used by Ball (1999), McCallum (1997) and Svensson (1999a).
 However, a key issue is whether the data can resolve at least some of the uncertainty among the various versions of the model; thus, an empirically estimated version of the new Keynesian model will be employed.

-2 Indeed, such a framework is termed the "conventional wisdom" in Svensson (1999b, p.
-609) and is held in similar esteem in, for example, Clarida, Gali, Gertler (2000), McCallum and Nelson (1999a, b), Rotemberg and Woodford (1999), and several other contributions in Taylor (1999).
+&lt;sup>2 Indeed, such a framework is termed the 'conventional wisdom' in Svensson (1999b, p.
+609) and is held in similar esteem in, for example, Clarida et al. (2000), McCallum and Nelson (1999a, b), Rotemberg and Woodford (1999), and several other contributions in Taylor (1999b).

-Section 3 introduces the three policy rules of interest.
+Section 2 introduces the three policy rules of interest.
 Two of these rules respond to the growth of nominal output and have been advocated in the literature.
 The third, a benchmark for comparison, is a simple version of the Taylor (1993) rule that reacts to the output gap and inflation.
-Section 4 examines the performance of these three rules in the estimated New Keynesian model.
-In order to address the earlier debate about model specification, the degree of inflation persistence is varied over a range from completely backward-looking or adaptive expectations to completely forward-looking expectations.
+Section 3 examines the performance of these three rules in the estimated New Keynesian model.
+To address the earlier debate about model specification, the degree of inflation persistence is varied over a range from completely backward-looking or adaptive expectations to completely forward-looking expectations.
 Almost without exception, the nominal income rules perform quite poorly relative to the Taylor rule.